droefs/HLISA/README.md

 ## Usage

 The HLISA_ActionChains can be used just like the Selenium ActionChains object.
-It is **not** possible to use the standard Selenium ActionChains object alongside HLISA.
-For details, see the limitations section.
+It is however not possible to use standard Selenium interaction methods before using HLISA in a single session.
+This means that executing a Selenium ActionChain before executing an HLISA_ActionChain is not possible.
+Similarly, calling interaction on Elements (`element.click()`) can not be used before executing HLISA_ActionChains.
+Using Selenium actions to perform web page interaction before using HLISA in a single session can result in unexpected behavior.

-### Example
+### Usage example

 ```
 from HLISA.hlisa_action_chains import HLISA_ActionChains

 human_like_actions = HLISA_ActionChains(webdriver)
 human_like_actions.click()
 human_like_actions.perform()
 ```

-**The chain pattern works just like the Selenium ActionChains:**
+**The chain pattern works exactly like the Selenium ActionChains:**

 ```
 actions = HLISA_ActionChains(webdriver)